Luis Robert Player Props: White Sox vs. Rays

 Rays Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Rays pitching staff ranks sixth in the league.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks 12th in the league.

-- The Rays' 2.79 team ERA is No. 1 among all league pitching staffs.
+- The Rays' 2.74 team ERA ranks first among all MLB pitching staffs.

-- The Rays give up the first-fewest home runs in baseball (12 total, 0.6 per game).
+- The Rays allow the fewest home runs in baseball (14 total, 0.6 per game).

-- The Rays will look to Eflin (2-0) in his third start this season.
+- McClanahan (4-0 with a 1.86 ERA and 37 strikeouts in 29 2/3 innings pitched) makes the start for the Rays, his sixth of the season.

-- The righty last appeared in relief on Monday, when he tossed 2/3 innings against the Cincinnati Reds while giving up hits.
+- His last appearance came on Saturday against the Chicago White Sox, when the lefty threw six innings, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.